 Adjustable-Rate Mortgage Loans

-An adjustable-rate mortgage (ARM) loan is so named because the interest rate changes over time.
-In many cases, an ARM loan’s rate will stay the same for a specified period of time, such as five to seven years.
-After this introductory period, the mortgage rate will begin to change — usually once per year.
+An adjustable-rate mortgage (ARM) loan is so named because the interest rate can change over time.
+In many cases, an ARM loan’s rate will stay the same for a specified period of time, such as five or seven years.

 So why would anyone want a mortgage loan with a rate that changes over time?
 Why choose an ARM over the stability of an FRM?
 The reason can be summed up in a single word—savings.
 Borrowers who choose adjustable mortgage loans tend to secure lower initial interest rates than those who use fixed-rate loans.

 If you’re concerned about the risk of rising interest rates, many ARM loans have caps on how much the interest rate can increase or decrease.
 There is usually both an annual limit and a lifetime limit.
 For example, an ARM loan may specify that the maximum interest rate adjustment each year cannot be more than 2%, and cannot be more than 5% over the life of the loan.

 As you may have figured out by now, ARMs provide less stability than FRMs.
 This can prove to be a shock to your bank account every year, especially if rates consistently increase.